PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

    #.
 The *replica directory*,
       a new mutable directory,
       is created on grid.
    #.
-The write capability is added to the database.
+The write capability is written to the Tahoe-LAFS client node's private directory.
+[18]_
    #.
 The read capability is returned to the external caller.

 #.
 If there is not a sufficiently up-to-date snapshot [1]_ on the grid then one is created [7]_ in the *replica directory*.